Darvile/quantum/README.md

-# Cheesecake Landing Page Project
+# Quantum Landing Page Project

-This a project for the landing page of Cheesecake Labs website.
+This a project for the landing page of Quantum website.